Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Analysis Methodology: Bayesian Approach

-We train separate emulators for the lattice and yield problems by generating two distinct training datasets — one calibrated to lattice thermodynamic observables and one to hadron yields — because the two tasks have different output structures and input dimensionalities.
-Sampling is performed using Latin Hypercube Sampling (LHS) \cite{McKay1979}, which ensures well-distributed coverage across the parameter ranges.
-The specific parameter ranges used for sampling are summarized in Table~\ref{tab:params}.
-The first eight parameters (species-dependent eigenvolumes radii) are common to both the lattice and yield data analyses, while the chemical freeze-out temperature is included only in the yield analysis. \footnote{System volume radii are not included as free parameters in GP training; instead, they are applied at the MCMC stage by scaling number densities to match yields.} . .
+Separate emulators are trained for the lattice and yield analyses to accommodate their differing output structures and input dimensionalities.
+Training points are generated using Latin Hypercube Sampling (LHS)~\cite{McKay1979}, which ensures a quasi-random and well-distributed coverage of the multidimensional parameter space.
+The sampling ranges are listed in Table~\ref{tab:params}.
+The first eight parameters (species-dependent eigenvolume radii) enter both the lattice and yield analyses, whereas the chemical freeze-out temperature is included only in the yield emulator\textit{(The system radius is not included directly in GP training; number densities are rescaled at the MCMC stage)}.

-For the lattice data, we generate 300 training points in an 8-dimensional parameter space, denoted as \( X^{\text{lqcd}}_{m \times n} \), using LHS.
-For the yield data, we generate another 300 training points in a 9-dimensional parameter space, \( X^{\text{yield}}_{m \times n} \), which includes temperature as the additional dimension.
-This sample size was found to be more than sufficient to achieve the desired emulator accuracy while keeping computational cost manageable.
+For the lattice analysis, 300 design points are sampled in an 8-dimensional eigenvolume radii space, while for the yield analysis, another 300 points are generated in a 9-dimensional space that also includes the freeze-out temperature.
+This choice of sample size was validated to provide sufficient GP accuracy at manageable computational cost; further details on the GP performance and validation are provided in the Supplementary Material.

-We explicitly evaluate the Cross EV-HRG model for each set of training points to generate the corresponding model outputs.
-For the lattice data, we consider six thermodynamic observables over a temperature range from 110 to 160~MeV in 5~MeV intervals, resulting in 66 observables per parameter point.
-The resulting output matrix is denoted \( Y^{\text{lqcd}}_{m \times p} \), with dimensions \( 300 \times 66 \), where $p$ is the number of scalar observables per sample.
-For the yield data, we include eleven particle yields with resonance decay contributions, producing an output matrix of size \( 300 \times 11 \), denoted as \( Y^{\text{yield}}_{m \times p} \).
-In principle, these output matrices could be used directly to train the emulator; however, because emulators are inherently limited to scalar-valued outputs, we instead reduce their dimensionality using \textit{Principal Component Analysis} (PCA) and train GPs on the leading principal components.
-This approach enables rapid interpolation of Cross EV-HRG model predictions without repeatedly solving the full set of model equations.

-PCA transforms the correlated observables into an mutually orthogonal orthogonal set of principal components (PCs).
-The transformation is given by:
+We explicitly evaluate the Cross EV--HRG model at each training point to generate the corresponding outputs.
+For the lattice emulator, six thermodynamic observables are computed over temperatures between $110$ and $160~\text{MeV}$ in $5~\text{MeV}$ intervals, yielding 66 observables per design point and forming an output matrix $Y^{\text{lqcd}}_{300\times 66}$.
+For the yield analysis, the model computes eleven particle species, including all resonance-decay contributions.
+Considering all nine ALICE centrality classes, this results in an output matrix $Y^{\text{yield}}_{300\times 99}$.